ronapelbaum/hyde/_posts/2017-04-30-adding-eslint-to-your-project.md

 ### Too painful?

-You can temporary and explicitly *ignore* linting errors for certain lines, or files by adding
+You can temporary and explicitly *disable* linting for certain lines, or files by adding
 ```javascript
 /* eslint-disable */
 ```